Common symptoms you may notice with Fiat automatic transmissiontransmission:

 Transmission stuck in neutral or gear.

-Vehicles with DuoLogic semi-automatic transmission can remain stuck in neutral, gear, or park with no prior warning signs.
+Vehicles with DuoLogic semi-automatic transmission can remain stuck in neutral, gear, or park with no prior wartransmission can remain stuck in neutral, gear, or park with no prior warning signs.

 When this happens, the transmission will not react to drivers' input.
 In most cases, this issue occurs suddenly and remains like that, although sometimes it can resume its normal function.
 There will be no other symptoms or warning lights.